thiagoapr/thiagoapr.github.io/README.md

 ### Working papers

-The Impact of Change in MSEs: Regulation in Municipalities in Sao Paulo State, Brazil (with A. Chagas and A. Almeida) <br/>
+The Impact of Change in MSEs Regulation in Municipalities in Sao Paulo State, Brazil (with A. Chagas and A. Almeida) <br/>

 Cultural Expenditure and Strategic Interaction Among Municipalities of Minas Gerais (with S. Goncalves) <br/>